 Anything to watch out for?

-Any changes you save will go live almost immediately but do not affect users until the next time they sign in to OpenAthens - i.e. a user with an active browsing session will continue to use the old settings until their session ends (most relevant when you are testing your changes).
+Any changes you save will go live almost immediately but do not affect users until the next time they sign in to OpenAthens - i.e. a user with an active browsing session will continue to use the old settings until their session ends (this is most relevant when you are testing your changes).

 When you add a mapping to an existing schema attribute that is releasable, then the data in the local connection attributes you map becomes releasable too.
 This is usually both deliberate and desirable but may not always be so.
 You should be aware of and understand your release policies before adding a mapping to any releasable OpenAthens attribute.